-If you have time to read this, you likely have read a lot of other sports stuff, and therefore likely have a better idea of to whom to give these awards than do our drunken bunch of keyboard droolers.
-You can always check out our previous awards should you have any questions as the reasons for which the awards are given.
-You can also Google the people for whom the awards are named; both are telling, but most are pretty self-explanatory.
+Regardless of where you are reading this, the fact you are here means you likely have read a lot of other sports stuff, and therefore likely have a better idea of to whom to give these awards than do the drunken bunch of keyboard droolers on the staff at Dubsism.
+You can always check out our previous awards should you have any questions as to the reasons for which the awards are given, and if you don’t know, you can also do web search on the people for whom the awards are named.
+They are both telling and self-explanatory.

 Having said that, here is the Dubsy award nomination ballot.
 Simply fill in your nominees (be sure to include pertinent facts; links to supporting evidence are always welcome, and depending on the reason for nomination, it may be required by the Dubsism legal department), then copy and paste your ballot into an email addressed to email@example.com.

 There are very few criteria for submitting a ballot:

 We also will be giving honorable mentions to the best nominees which are pretty damn good, but didn’t win.
 For those, we will post your name and a link to your blog/webpage if you wish.
 If you don’t wish, then don’t give it to us…

 For more information on last year’s winners, click here.